 Speaking of Old Strathcona, this is also where you’ll find some of the best bars in Edmonton – and some of the coolest restaurants.
 The area around bohemian Whyte Avenue is seriously cool and rammed full of great places to eat and drink in Edmonton.
 Don’t miss MEAT if you’re a lover of just that (the ribs are amazing), or head to Ampersand 27 for some slightly healthier comfort food.

 Downtown Edmonton is another up and coming neighbourhood thanks to the newly built arena.
 I loved our dinner at the ultra trendy, ultra delicious Baijiu – nouveau Asian cuisine at its best (plus amazing cocktails).
 From food trucks to amazing restaurants, Edmonton is a great city for foodies and has a really exciting food scene.

 Check out Wanderlust Chloe’s guide to the best places to eat in Edmonton for loads more great recommendations.

-Crash – Perfect for party-goers, Crash Hotel is in a fab location in Dowtown Edmonton and it’s a seriously fun place to stay.
+Crash – Perfect for party-goers, Crash Hotel is in a fab location in Downtown Edmonton and it’s a seriously fun place to stay.
 A rowdy hotel with hostel vibes, a packed-out bar, and thumping music, this is not a place to come for an early night.
 But its vintage-chic cool décor and fun vibes are sure to win over those looking for a stay with a social life.
-Nice touches include a drinks token for the bar on arrival and “hangover curing” pills in the rooms.
-Check prices here.
+Nice touches include a drinks token for the bar on arrival and “hangover-curing” pills in the rooms.